abijith-2002/React-Native-AI/ReactNativeApp/README.md

 - The `npm run build` script is a no-op message for preview environments to avoid triggering Gradle inadvertently.

 ## Host and binding
-- Expo CLI must be passed a valid host value: `--host lan` (accepted: `lan|tunnel|localhost`).
+- Expo CLI must be passed a single valid host option.
+We use `--lan` exclusively (equivalent to `--host lan`).
+- Do NOT pass an additional `--host 0.0.0.0`; that is invalid and conflicts with `--lan`.
+- NPM argument forwarding is sanitized by a `prestart` script to strip any extra host flags appended by external tooling.
-- Metro still binds to `0.0.0.0` internally so external health checks can connect.
+- Metro still binds to `0.0.0.0` so external health checks can connect.
 This is controlled via:
   - metro.config.js (server config and port)
   - EXPO_DEV_HOST env (defaults to `0.0.0.0`) consumed by app.config.js